CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 ### SDKs

-Going forward, the custom Meraki Python library will be the recommended SDK for simplified API scripting.
-The previously auto-generated Python, Node & Ruby SDKs for **v0** will remain in the Meraki GitHub but will no longer be maintained.
+Going forward, the custom Meraki [Python library](pythonLibrary.md) will be the recommended SDK for simplified API scripting.
+The previously auto-generated Python, Node.js, and Ruby SDKs for **v0** will remain in the Meraki GitHub but will no longer be maintained.

 #### Python

-The Meraki [Python Library](..#!python) has been updated to take advantage of all the new API enhancements plus many custom features to help both beginners and experienced programmers.
+The Meraki [Python Library](pythonLibrary.md) has been updated to take advantage of all the new API enhancements plus many custom features to help both beginners and experienced programmers.